Skip to main content

 Written by Michele de Bes

-Single Sign-on (SSO) allows you to sign into iQualify using your existing login credentials.
-For example, if your organisation or training provider uses Office 365, this might be your username and password.
+Single Sign-on (SSO) allows you to sign into iQualify using existing login credentials.
+For example, if your organisation or learning provider uses Office 365, you can use your login for Office 365 to log in to iQualify.

 Your organisation may have enabled SSO to improve their cyber security - the fewer times you have to log in, the less chance there is of having your password hacked.
 Having SSO also reduces the need for password assistance due to password fatigue, and can improve your learning experience by reducing the amount of time you spend logging into your learning environment.